Athanasian Creed: Lutheranism

 In Lutheranism, the Athanasian Creed is, along with the Apostles' and the Nicene Creed, one of the three ecumenical creeds and is placed at the beginning of the 1580 Book of Concord, the historic collection of authoritative doctrinal statements (confessions) of the Lutheran Church.
 It is still used in the liturgy on Trinity Sunday.

 Catholicism

 In Roman Catholic churches, it was traditionally said at Prime on Sundays when the Office was of the Sunday.
 The 1911 reforms reduced that to Sundays after Epiphany and Pentecost and on Trinity Sunday, except when a commemoration of a double feast or a day within an Octave occurred.
 The 1960 reforms further reduced its use to once a year, on Trinity Sunday.

 It has been effectively dropped from the Catholic liturgy since the Second Vatican Council.
-It is, however, maintained in the rite of exorcism of the Roman Rite.
+It is maintained in the rite of exorcism of the Roman Rite.
 Opus Dei members recite it on the third Sunday of every month.
+Consistent with its presence in Anglican prayer books, it is preserved in Divine Worship: Daily Office, the official breviary approved for use in the personal ordinariates for former Anglicans.

 A common visualization of the first half of the Creed is the Shield of the Trinity.